NeoHW/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### 7.2 Adding a patient

+1. Add a patient while all patients are being shown

+   1. Prerequisites: List all patients using the `list` command.
+No patients in the list.

+   1. Test case: `add id/ 54321 n/ John Doe p/ John f/ Curry chicken c/ Stable h/ Singing karaoke t/ amnesia`<br>
+      Expected: New patient is added to the list.
+Status message shows details of the new patient.

+   1. Other incorrect add commands to try: `add`, `add n/`

-### 7.2 Deleting a patient
+### 7.3 Deleting a patient

 1. Deleting a patient while all patients are being shown

    1. Prerequisites: List all patients using the `list` command.
 Multiple patients in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No patient is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### 7.4 Listing all patients

+1. Listing all patients

+   1. Prerequisites: Add a few patients using the `add` command.

+   1. Test case: `list`<br>
+      Expected: All patients are shown in the list.